 Student Services (For purposes of inclusion, this division in these by-laws, regardless of college organization structure, includes all non-instructional faculty who are not organized under one of the instructional divisions.)

-If any of the four divisions do not elect up to forty percent of their faculty as representatives, the vacant seats will automatically become Senator-at-large seats to be filled by appointment by the Executive Committee.
+If any of the four divisions do not elect up to forty percent of their faculty as representatives, the vacant seats will automatically become Senator-at-large seats.

-One part-time faculty representative per division may be appointed to serve as an Academic Senator for a two year term and shall be eligible to vote on all Senate matters.
-In the event a professional or personal conflict occurs the Senate may appoint a Part-time faculty designee to serve in his/her place as member of the Senate for a given semester
+One part-time faculty representative per division may be approved to serve as an Academic Senator for a two year term and shall be eligible to vote on all Senate matters.
+In the event a professional or personal conflict occurs the Senate may approve a Part-time faculty designee to serve in his/her place as member of the Senate for a given semester

-The Past-President will be appointed as a Senator-at-large.

 Full-time faculty will be elected for two-year terms.
 In the event a professional or personal conflict occurs the Senate may appoint a Full-time faculty designee from his/her division to serve in his/her place as member of the Senate for a given semester.

-Three consecutive absences or five absences in a semester will be treated as a Senator’s resignation of his or her seat.
+Three consecutive unexcused absences or five unexcused absences in a semester will be treated as a Senator’s resignation of his or her seat.

-Seats that become open for any reason (e.g., resignation; reassignment; excessive absences per Article II.G above) will become open Senator-at-large seats to be filled by appointment by the Executive Committee.
+Seats that become open for any reason (e.g., resignation; reassignment; excessive absences per Article II.G above) will become open Senator-at-large seats to be filled by a majority vote of the Academic Senate.

 The roles and responsibilities of each Senator are: